FAQS: Furloughs and temporary FTE reduction

 Voluntary furlough is allowable, subject to the manager’s approval and consistent with the voluntary temporary layoff policy.

 Yes.
 During the COVID-19 crisis, employees will be paid for the holiday, whether or not they are furloughed or in unpaid status the day before the holiday.
-As a result, although the furlough period may include May 25, managers should consider in their planning that there will be no associated salary savings for that day.
+As a result, although a furlough period may include a paid holiday, managers should consider in their planning that there will be no associated salary savings for that day.
 Holiday pay received by an employee who is receiving unemployment benefits for that week will reduce the amount of the employment benefit received by the employee for that week.
 (See “How are unemployment benefits calculated?” below.)
 Holiday pay is not automatic – Holiday Paid (hours) must still be entered into Workday or Kronos to be paid for the holiday, as usual, to ensure holiday credit is not banked.

 Furloughs don’t affect accruals, months of service toward a higher vacation accrual rate, progression start date, seniority, and time off and company service date.
 What transactions do I need to make to make sure this happens?